 - “U-M Registered Formats and Service Levels,” University of Michigan Library.

-- “UVic Libraries digital preservation framework,” University of Victoria, March 2017.
+- “UVic Libraries digital preservation framework (PDF),” University of Victoria, April 2024.

 Preservation activities are the procedures, tools, and techniques used to implement this policy.

-This section identifies the key activities required to sustain the value of our digital content.
+This section of our Digital Preservation Policy identifies the key activities required to sustain the value of our digital content.
 Responsibility for decision-making and delivery of strategies lies with [name position or group].
 Collaboration with [name positions or groups] is necessary to ensure effective implementation of these strategies.

 The following strategies will be used to ensure the authenticity of objects and preservation activities:

 - Representation.
 Information on the object’s representation.
-For every digital object, some level of interpretation is necessary in order to transform the object from binary data into something that humans can interpret.
+For every digital object, some level of interpretation is necessary in order to transform the object from binary data into a human interpretable item.

 - Fixity information.
-We will keep sufficient metadata on the object to ensure that, at any point in the future, the object remains in a complete, unaltered, authentic, and uncorrupted state.
+We will keep sufficient metadata on the object to ensure at any point in the future that the object remains in a complete, unaltered, authentic, and uncorrupted state.
 We will employ fixity checks as appropriate to ensure the integrity of files.

 We may employ various strategies for preserving the above properties such as: